rvarttinen/react-example-magic/README.md

 ```
 At time of writing the current version is 18.3.1

-In order to run this simple exampl yoo need the [BlueprintJS](https://blueprintjs.com/docs/#core) library.
+In order to run this simple exampl yuo need the [BlueprintJS](https://blueprintjs.com/docs/#core) library.
 ```
 npm install @blueprintjs/core
 ```